Cost Efficient Fairness Audit Under Partial Feedback: Experiments Results

-\textbf{Mixture Model:} In the mixture model, we perform synthetic experiments.
-We choose spherical Gaussians as our exponential family and ensure the separation condition~\eqref{eq:parameter-separation-condition} during construction.
-We generate samples from this mixture model and first train a logistic regression classifier.
-Thereafter, we simulate past data by collecting some samples on which the classifier's prediction is positive.
-Since we have the parameters of the Gaussian and the mixture weights, the online data is easily simulated.
-We experiment with varying values of $\varepsilon$ (with $\delta=0.01$) and repeat the experiments over $5$ seeds.
-In Fig.~\ref{fig:main-paper-plots} (third and fourth plot from left), we show the comparison between \texttt{RS-Audit} and \texttt{Exp-Audit} (Algorithm~\ref{algo:mixture-of-exp-family}).
-The third plot shows mean EOD predicted by the two algorithms and the true EOD (solid green line) at different values of $\varepsilon$.
-We see that the EOD prediced by \texttt{RS-Audit} is closer to the true EOD but has a high standard deviation.
-On the other hand, \texttt{Exp-Audit} underestimates the true EOD by about $0.05$ but has significantly lower standard deviation.
-For the fourth plot, we set $c_{feat}=0$ and $c_{lab} = 1$ (other values shown in Appendix~\ref{appendix:experiments}) and we show the mean audit cost of the two algorithms at different values of $\varepsilon$.
-We observe that the audit cost of \texttt{Exp-Audit} is significantly smaller than the audit cost of \texttt{RS-Audit}.
+\textbf{Mixture Model:} In the mixture model, we perform experiments on synthetic and Adult Income datasets.
+For the synthetic experiments, we choose spherical Gaussians as our exponential family and ensure the separation condition~\eqref{eq:parameter-separation-condition} during construction.
+For the Adult Income dataset, we first train a neural network to predict the labels, and then use the embedding from the penultimate layer of the network.
+We do not enforce any structure or separation on the embeddings, instead we instantiate \texttt{Exp-Audit} with the exponential family being multivariate Gaussian.
+Note that the true data may not actually follow this distribution.
+Moreover, the past data and online samples are simulated similarly as in the experiments for the blackbox model.
+We experiment with various values of $\gamma$ and $\varepsilon$ (with $\delta=0.01$) and repeat the experiments over $5$ seeds.
+In Fig.~\ref{fig:experiments-combined}, we show the comparison between \texttt{RS-Audit} and \texttt{Exp-Audit} (Algorithm~\ref{algo:mixture-of-exp-family}).
+We observe that on both Adult dataset (second column) and the synthetic dataset (third column), while the estimated EOD of \texttt{RS-Audit} is slightly more closer to the true EOD than \texttt{Exp-Audit}, the cost of \texttt{Exp-Audit} is significantly smaller than that of \texttt{RS-Audit} (here we show for $c_{feat}=0$ and $c_{lab} = 1$, while other values are shown in Appendix~\ref{appendix:experiments}).
 Moreover, the trend emerges that the cost of \texttt{Exp-Audit} is independent of $\varepsilon$ while the cost of \texttt{RS-Audit} increases with $\varepsilon$ (note that we had to cap $\tau$ for \texttt{RS-Audit} to a maximum of $1000$ for timely execution of the code, hence flattening of the curve).

+\begin{remark}[Empirical Choices] Our algorithms and their guarantees are agnostic to the choice of classifier.
+Further, the blackbox setting is agnostic to the data distribution.
+Therefore, we choose logistic regression as our classifier which is also preferred in fairness applications due to its explainability over complicated models, and we experiment with popular fairness datasets to validate our theoretical results empirically.
+Note that in the mixture model experiment with Adult dataset, we do not enforce any of the structural or separation assumptions required to prove Theorem~\ref{theorem:cost-bound-of-Exp-Audit}.
+Yet, we observe that \texttt{Exp-Audit} performs better than \texttt{RS-Audit} in terms of the audit cost while giving good EOD estimates, further indicating its robustness. \end{remark}